 About the Venues

 The City of Orlando owns and operates multiple arts and cultural facilities designed to enrich the lives of Central Florida residents and visitors.
-Collectively managed by the Orlando Venues Department, these unique communal gathering places include the Amway Center, Orlando Citrus Bowl, Tinker Field, Harry P. Leu Gardens and the Mennello Museum of American Art.
+Collectively managed by the Orlando Venues Department, these unique communal gathering places include the Amway Center, Camping World Stadium, Tinker Field, Harry P. Leu Gardens and the Mennello Museum of American Art.
 Whether it’s concerts, family shows, sporting events, art viewing or nature appreciation, Orlando Venues caters to the interests of diverse audiences year-round.

 Since opening in October 2010, the Amway Center has redefined the entertainment experience for fans and entertainers alike.
-This state-of-the-art arena is home to the NBA’s Orlando Magic, ECHL’s Orlando Solar Bears and the AFL’s Orlando Predators while also playing host to the biggest names in music.
-It was SportsBusiness Journal’s 2012 Sports Facility of the Year and received the 2013 Customer Experience Award from the StadiumBusiness Awards (UK).
+This state-of-the-art arena is home to the NBA’s Orlando Magic and ECHL’s Orlando Solar Bears while also playing host to the biggest names in music.
+It was SportsBusiness Journal’s 2012 Sports Facility of the Year, received the 2013 Customer Experience Award from the StadiumBusiness Awards (UK) and, more recently, it was honored with the 2017 IAVM Venue Excellence Award.

-The stadium, originally built in 1936, is home to Orlando City Soccer Club (MLS), Buffalo Wild Wings Citrus Bowl, the Russell Athletic Bowl, the Florida Blue Florida Classic, the AutoNation Cure Bowl presented by Florida Hospital and Monster Jam.
+The stadium, originally built in 1936, is home to the Pro Bowl, Camping World Bowl, Citrus Bowl, the Florida Blue Florida Classic, the AutoNation Cure Bowl, Monster Jam, and hosts stadium concerts throughout the year.
 The stadium underwent a massive $207.7 million reconstruction in 2014 which completely modernized the facility with 90% all-new construction.

 Harry P. Leu Gardens is a 50-acre outdoor “living museum” dedicated to the scientific study and aesthetic display of plants and features more than 8,000 species ranging from camellias to cacti.
 The botanical gardens offer classes and workshops throughout the year.